Looking After Your Bike

 Make sure you only degrease the chain and its immediate contact areas - keep clear of hubs, bottom bracket and other bearings.
 A stiff hand-brush will help with the chain cleaning, whilst a couple of sponges can tackle paintwork etc. Rinse well with clean water to remove degreaser and the filth it has dislodged.

 Wheels, Tyres & Brakes: Wheel rims and tyres deserve extra attention on a regular basis.
 Rim brakes work much better if the braking surface is regularly scrubbed clean.
 Tyres should be kept clean too, enabling you to make regular inspections on the centre tread for cuts, tears and embedded objects, such as glass or flints.
-Ease them out with a fine screwdriver or knife blade.
-Replace tyres before they are completely worn out - learn how wear indicators work (these are small cylindrical indentations in the centre of the tread.
+Ease these foreign bodies out with a fine screwdriver or knife blade.
+Replace tyres well before they are completely worn out - learn how wear indicators work (these are small cylindrical indentations in the centre of the tread.
 If they are close to disappearing, your tyres are shot!).

 Brake blocks and brake pads should be inspected regularly and, like tyres, replaced well before they are on their last legs.
 Rim brake blocks ideally need a regular scrub to remove rim dust, which can build up and add to wear of the rim.
 Brakes need to be kept in tip-top condition, so keep an eye on cables and replace if they are becoming stiff, or if there's any sign of fraying or rust.
 Consider purchasing a set of winter wheels if your run high-specification wheels on your bike.
 Winter tyres are an option, especially if you ride urban roads with glass and other harmful rubbish in the gutters.
 Though it's equally important to make sure tyres are not worn.

-• Lights are an essential part of virtually any winter bike rides.
+- Lights are an essential part of virtually any winter bike rides.
 Make sure you have a couple of sets and set up a charging station to keep them topped up.
 Doubling up on rear lights on every ride is always a good plan, just in case one goes out and you don't sport it.

-• Try to keep you bike in a dry place - if it has the opportunity to dry off properly between soakings and washes, it will benefit hugely.
+- Try to keep you bike in a dry place - if it has the opportunity to dry off properly between soakings and washes, it will benefit hugely.

-• Finally, cultivate a strong relationship with your local bike shop.
+- Finally, cultivate a strong relationship with your local bike shop.
 Shop around till you find one that you gel with and then stick to using them.
 Bike shops are the life-blood of cycling!